Te Reo o te Iwi

 - Tea towels and Tablecloths can be hired or bring your own.

 - Please refer to cleaning manual located in the kitchen

-- All other rubbish is to be removed by hirer including recycling
+- All landfill rubbish & recycling is to be removed by hirer

 Our Whare Karakia was built in 1886 and recently refurbished in 2014.
 We’re proud to have this historical taonga on our Marae grounds to host a multitude of ceremonies.
 Including weddings, Tangihanga ceremonies and our monthly Karakia.
 Please click here for our Karakia schedule.